OpenDataology/website/content/en/docs/components/katib/experiment.md

 ## Packaging your training code in a container image

-Katib and Kubeflow are Kubernetes-based systems.
+Katib and OpenDataology are Kubernetes-based systems.
 To use Katib, you must package your training code in a Docker container image and make the image available in a registry.
 Check the
 [Docker documentation](https://docs.docker.com/develop/develop-images/baseimages/)